ericlavigne/CarND-Detect-Lane-Lines-And-Vehicles/README.md

 ---

 When annotating a video, rather than an image, there is an opportunity to take advantage of information from previous frames.
-I chose stabilize the lane fitting by blend the identified lane markings from a random sample of 10 out of the previous 30 frames, as well as by forcing each parabolic fit to to be only a small change compared to the previous frame.
+I chose to stabilize the lane fitting by blending the identified lane markings from a random sample of 10 out of the previous 30 frames, fitting lane lines based on pixels that were identified as lane pixels in at least 3 of the 10 frames.
 See the video_processor class for details.

 | Project Video |
 |:-------------:|
 | [![project video](https://github.com/ericlavigne/CarND-Detect-Lane-Lines-And-Vehicles/raw/master/output_images/final/video1_40.jpg)](https://github.com/ericlavigne/CarND-Detect-Lane-Lines-And-Vehicles/raw/master/output_images/videos/project_video.mp4) |

+Discussion
+---

+Both lane detection and vehicle detection depend on neural network models trained on 14 example images.
+These models are unlikely to work on roads with different lane appearances, or even on different car models.
+This could be fixed just by collecting images on which the models performed poorly, adding labels, and including these new images in the training set.

+The search algorithm for lane lines in this project assumes that the car is fairly close to the center of the lanes.
+That search algorithm would need to be modified to find lane lines in arbitrary positions with respect to the car.

+The perspective transformation assumes that the road is flat.
+That algorithm would not be useable on hills.

 Installation
 ---